wenlzhang/obsidian-link-maintainer/README.md

 ### Smart Block Reference Updates

 #### Default Behavior (Safe Mode)

 By default, the plugin only updates block references that are "broken" or no longer valid.
 This means:

 - If a block reference exists in multiple files, links pointing to valid locations won't be changed
 - Only links pointing to locations where the block no longer exists will be updated
 - This prevents accidentally breaking valid references when blocks are duplicated across notes

 #### Force Update Mode

 You can enable "Force Update All Block References" in settings to change this behavior:

 - All block references will be updated to point to the new location
 - This is useful when you want to ensure all references point to a specific instance of a block
 - Helpful when consolidating or reorganizing notes where blocks might exist in multiple places

-When reorganizing your vault structure or renaming files, you can easily update all references while maintaining link integrity:
-1. Preview changes before applying
-2. Confirm updates through a clear dialog
-3. Track all modifications in the change log

 ## Settings